GenesisVision/android-client/apiClient/docs/EventsApi.md

 <a name="getEvents"></a>
 # **getEvents**
-> InvestmentEventViewModels getEvents(authorization, eventLocation, assetId, from, to, eventType, assetType, skip, take)
+> InvestmentEventViewModels getEvents(authorization, eventLocation, assetId, from, to, eventType, assetType, assetsIds, forceFilterByIds, skip, take)

 Events